dotnet/training-tutorials/content/csharp/getting-started/lesson-12.md

 {}
 ```

 It is possible to repeat the same name for a method, but when doing so each *signature* must be unique.
-These are referred to as *method overlads* and you'll learn more about this technique in the next section.
+These are referred to as *method overloads* and you'll learn more about this technique in the next section.

 It's a good idea to limit the number of parameters a method accepts, since a large number of parameters often indicates a method is doing too much and should be broken up into smaller methods.
 As with the recommendation to use specialized objects for *Result* types, you may sometimes find that it makes sense to create objects to represent parameters as well, or even to create a new type for a method to live on that eliminates the need to pass it many parameters.